 Hotel tip: No matter where in the country you go, there’s a fantastic hotel experience available to you.
 We put together some of what we think are the best options in our best luxury hotels in Peru article.
 Some inspiration for you in the photo above.

+Now let's talk about some facts about the weather in this megadiverse country.
+Have you ever heard of such a thing?
 There are 12 megadiverse countries in the world and Peru is one of them.
 Given its geographical diversity, there are so many species living within its borders it’s crazy.
 Peru is top 5 in the world based on how many different plants and animals live in it.

 But wait that’s not all—Peru has the greatest climate range within a country in the world.
 There are 117 life zones that have been identified on our Earth, and Peru contains 84 of them.
 It’s like a miniature planet!